 CPR Level C is 5 hours, emergency first aid (Levels A and C) are 6.5-8 hours, HCP is 7-8 hours, and standard first aid is 14-16 hours in duration.

-All participants will be issued a Canadian Red Cross First Aid & CPR manual: A 200 page booklet of information, full colour illustrations, charts, glossary, etc. All successful participants will receive a wallet sized certification card upon successful completion (valid for 3 years).
+All participants will be issued a "digital" copy of the Canadian Red Cross First Aid & CPR manual: A 64 page booklet of information, full colour illustrations, charts, glossary, etc. All successful participants will receive a digital wallet AND wall certificvate card upon successful completion (valid for 3 years).

 The first aid & CPR card is valid for 3 years from the date of the training.
 Please note that your employer may require you to re-certify your first aid and CPR training annually even though your card has not yet been expired for employment reasons.